 - Add to cart on mobile app while on the train to work then log on to your desktop site at the office to complete the purchase and have it delivered to home.

-The bottom line is people can easily utilise whichever channel is most convenient for them to complete their desired action at that particular time – and the experience stays the same.
+The bottom line is people can easily utilize whichever channel is most convenient for them to complete their desired action at that particular time - and the experience stays the same.

 Missguided putting omnichannel into action

 Missguided are a leading fast fashion retailer in the UK who are crushing it when it comes to omnichannel.
 To start, they have a mega social media presence - with over 3.5 million Instagram followers and 1.2 million Facebook likes.
 Regularly posting engaging, tongue-in-cheek content that appeals to their fan-base of young, fashion-conscious women: